"From The Creator Of" Promotion YKTTW Discussion

 - Recent no-man albums tend to include a sticker that says : "no-man are: steven wilson (porcupine tree) and tim bowness".
 Which is ironic considering that Wilson considers no-man his main project.

 - The packaging of the first wave of Hero Factory sets had a label boasting "From the makers of BIONICLE!"

 - Ads for Pixar movies tend to reference previous Pixar films in this manner.

 - Funimation uses the "from the studio" variant in quite a few of its trailers.

 - When Danny Phantom got its first promo, the creators of Fairly Oddparents were mentioned.

 - Advertisements for the film Once Upon a Forest said it was "from the creator of An American Tail".
 This was possibly done to mislead people into thinking it was a Don Bluth film, which it wasn't; David Kirschner produced both films (and came up with the initial idea for An American Tail).

-- Let's not forget some of the trailers for The Pagemaster, which also said "From the creator of An American Tail" at the beginning.
+- Some of the trailers for The Pagemaster also said "From the creator of An American Tail" at the beginning.
 It was also produced by Kirschner.